vinothkannans/discourse/docs/TESTING.md

 Some notes about testing Discourse:

-test again 2
+test again 2a

-new edit for testing
+new edit for testinga

-## MailCatcher
+## MailCatchera

 Discourse depends heavily on (sending) email for notifications.
 We use [MailCatcher](http://mailcatcher.me/) to test emails.
 It's super convenient!